DEXA (dual energy X-ray absorptiometry) scan

 - Eat a healthy, balanced diet, that includes plenty of calcium.
 Foods high in calcium include milk, cheese, yoghurt, sardines and calcium-fortified breads and cereals.

 - Get enough vitamin D because this helps your body to absorb calcium.
 Try to get out in the sun for a short time on a regular basis but take care not to burn your skin.
-You can also get vitamin D from the foods you eat.
-Vitamin D supplements are another option if you need them.
+You can get limited amounts of vitamin D from the foods you eat, such as oily fish and egg yolks.
+Vitamin D supplements can help to boost your levels.
+The government advises that everyone in the UK should take a daily supplement containing 10 µg (micrograms) of vitamin D from October to March.

-- Keep active by doing some regular exercise – include weight-bearing exercise such as walking every day.
+- Keep active by doing some regular exercise – include daily weight-bearing exercise, such as walking, and some strength training at least two times a week.

 - If you smoke, try to stop because smoking increases the risk of fragility fractures.

-- If you drink alcohol, stick to the recommended limit of no more than 14 units a week.
+- If you drink alcohol, stick to the recommended limits.

-Your hospital may ask you to come back for another scan within the next two years if your results showed you are at risk of developing osteoporosis.
+Your hospital may ask you to come back for another DEXA scan within the next two years if your results showed you’re at risk of developing osteoporosis.

-Although any procedure carries a certain amount of risk, DEXA is a very safe procedure with no real risk of complications.
+DEXA is a very safe procedure with no real risk of side-effects or complications.

 Your doctor will usually recommend you have a DEXA scan as part of an assessment for osteoporosis at age 65 and older (for women) and 75 and over (for men).
-They may advise you have it sooner if you’re at risk of osteoporosis or if you’ve previously had fragility or stress fractures.
-For more information, see our section: Assessing if you need a DEXA scan above.
+They may advise you have it sooner if you’re at risk of osteoporosis or if you’ve had fragility or stress fractures before.

 Exercise for older people